Harry Wells (VC): Details

 Wells was 27 years old, and a sergeant in the 2nd Battalion, The Royal Sussex Regiment, British Army during the First World War when the following deed took place for which he was awarded the VC.

 For most conspicuous bravery near Le Retoire on 25th September, 1915.

 When his Platoon Officer had been killed he took command and led his men forward to within fifteen yards of the German wire.
 Nearly half the Platoon were killed or wounded, and the remainder were much shaken, but with the utmost coolness and bravery Serjeant Wells rallied them and led them forward.
 Finally, when very few were left, he stood up and urged them forward once more, but while doing this he was killed.
 He gave a magnificent example of courage and determination.

 Further information

 Wells is buried in Dud Corner Cemetery, Le Rutoire, near Loos.
 2 miles NW of Lens.
 Plot V, Row E, Grave 2.

 The medal

-His VC is displayed at the Eastbourne Redoubt Museum, Eastbourne, Sussex, England.
+His VC is displayed at the Police Museum, Faversham, Kent.